 2004 – Frank Thomas, Paul Konerko

 In a very interesting Final Vote year, the White Sox had two players on the ballot.
-Coincidentally, they are two of the greatest players to ever wear the black and white.
+Coincidentally, they are two of the classiest players to ever wear the black and white.
 Frank took second place and “Paulie” finished right behind him at 3rd, both falling to New York’s Hideki Matsui.
 Now, we can argue all we want and say the votes were split between Sox fans who had to decide between two all-star caliber players.
 We’ll never know what would have happened if only one Sox player appeared on the ballot that year.

 2005 – Scott Podsednik (Won)

-In the magical 2005 season, “Scotty Pods” dominated the American League with 3,965,473 votes to overtake players like Derek Jeter, Torii Hunter, Hideki Matsui, and Carl Crawford.
+In the magical 2005 season, “Scotty Pods” dominated the American League with 3,965,473 votes to overtake players like Derek Jeter, Tori Hunter, Hideki Matsui, and Carl Crawford.
 On the opposite side, Roy Oswalt won for the National League.
-Both players went on to face each other in the series, but only one drank the champagne.
+Both players went on to face each other in October, but only one drank the champagne.

 2006 – A.J.
 Pierzynski (Won)